Takapau

-Takapau is a small rural community in the Central Hawkes Bay in New Zealand.
+Takapau is a rural town in the Central Hawkes Bay in New Zealand.
 It is located 20 kilometres west of Waipukurau, off State Highway 2, and has a population of more than 500.

-The original township was founded in 1876 by farmer Sydney Johnston from Oruawharo station.
-Johnston's family donated land for a school and churches, and built the local library, public hall and, later, Plunket rooms.
-Many streets are named after members of the family.
+Takapau was founded following a survey of the Oruawharo station.
+The Johnston family, who owned the Oruawharo station, helped establish many civic and religious institutions within the town.

+Etymology

+The name of the town is taken from the Te Takapau pa.

+History

+Takapau was surveyed out of the Oruawharo station on 19 September 1876, under the auspice of Sydney Johnston, who was managing the station that belonged to his father.
+Sydney also made donations to establish St Vincent's Church (Catholic) and St Mark's Church (Anglican), the town hall, and library.
+In addition Sydney set aside land for the school and gifted land for a Plunket building.
+Many of the streets in Takapau are named after members of the Johnston family and the Takapau cemetery has a memorial gate dedicated to Sydney.

 Takapau was once the centre of a large flax milling industry, and the community takes its name from the flax that grew in the expansive Takapau plains.
 The Māori word translates literally as "mat" or "carpet".

 The largest business in Takapau is now the Silverfern Farms meat-processing plant, founded by the Hawke's Bay Farmers’ Meat Company in 1981.
 Kintail Honey, one of country's largest honey-packing and beekeeping operations, is also based in the town.

-There are two schools in Takapau.
-The Trappist monastery, the Southern Star Abbey, is also located nearby.